bcgov/nr-broker/docs/dev_intention_usage.md

 This is the wrapped response to calling the Vault API: https://developer.hashicorp.com/vault/api-docs/auth/approle#generate-new-secret-id

 The Vault API (not the Broker API) should be used with this response.
 This response is wrapped.
 It is possible to use the REST API to unwrap the response.
 However, you must use the unwrap API (POST /sys/wrapping/unwrap) and then fallback on the cubbyhole API (GET /cubbyhole/response) if that fails with the not found status code (404).
-The later API is deprecated and at some point Vault may switch to the former API.
-The vault cli handles checking both APIs.
-See: Vault cli code
+The cubbyhole API is deprecated and at some point Vault may switch to the former API.
+The `vault` CLI handles checking both APIs automatically.

 ```
 WRAPPED_VAULT_TOKEN=$(echo $VAULT_TOKEN_WRAP | jq -r '.wrap_info.token')